0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 ```

 The response contains the `status` of the Claim Offer and the `qrcode` that needs to be shown to the user in order to fetch their claim.
 Since the generated QR Code is associated with the sessionID of the user that got previously authenticated, it is necessary that the user scanning the second QR is the same that performed the authentication in the first place, otherwise he/she won't be able to fetch the claim inside their wallet.

+> To display the QR code inside your frontend, you can use the `express.static` built-in middleware function together with this <a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/verifier-integration/js/static" target="_blank">Static Folder</a> or this [Code Sandbox](https://codesandbox.io/s/yp1pmpjo4z?file=/index.js).

 ```json